open-edge-insights/eii-configmgr/README.md

 mkdir apks/
 ```

-Next, place the EII Utils and EII Message Bus APK packages into the, "apks",
+Next, place the OEI Utils and Message Bus APK packages into the, "apks",
 directory.
 Then execute the `make package-apk` command.
 If this is not done,
 then the build will fail.